ToppatKing/7-metric-rag-eval-system/README.md

 ```bash
 pip install tqdm
 ```
-Note: This is also due to a self-imposed delay in `src/indexer.py`, originally set at 1 second, to avoid Rate Limit Error 429
+Note: The potentially slow speeds are also due to a self-imposed delay in `src/indexer.py`, originally set at 1 second, to avoid Rate Limit Error 429 when operating with lower-tier subscription models.

 ### 3. Interactive Execution
 Run the interactive pipeline: